karshrao/VIView/README.txt

 VIView Guide
 Prepared by Sankarsh Rao (srr2949@mit.edu)
+For MATLAB2020

 Start-Up
 =======================
 To open the tool, if you do not already have MATLAB open, double click VIView.mlapp.
 If this does not work, have MATLAB open and right click VIView.mlapp in the directory window and click "Run".

+Note: please do not try to re-size the GUI, but feel free keep it at the same size and move it around.